dojo/framework/src/widget-core/README.md

 });
 ```

 #### Theming

 ##### Overview

 Widgets are themed using `css-modules` and the `themeable` mixin.
 Each widget must implement a .css file that contains all the css classes that will be used to style it.
-The baseTheme is the css API for the Widget: baseTheme css classes can be overridden by external themes.
+The baseClasses object is the css API for the Widget: baseClasses css classes can be overridden by external themes.
 Further customisation of specific Custom Widget classes can be achieved by passing overrideClasses into the widget.
-The `themeable` mixin provides any themes passed into the widget via this.theme.which controls the classNames which can be applied to it.
-These classNames can be replaced by themeClasses and can be supplemented with overrideClasses.
-Theme classes are acquired by calling `instance.theme.<themeClass>`.
+The `themeable` mixin provides a `classes` function that controls the classes to be applied to each node.
+Classes from the `baseClasses` object passed to the `classes` function can be themed and overridden.
+To create fixed classes that cannot be changed the chained `fixed` function can be used.

 ##### Authoring a baseTheme